jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 }
 ```

 Here `clear` will try to empty the string, but will fail with the error `` cannot borrow `foo` as mutable, as it is not declared as mutable ``.
-This is because the `clear` method is defined as requiring `self` to be mutable.
+This is ultimately because, if you go look at the source code for the `clear` method it is defined as requiring `self` to be mutable (`self` is a bit like `this` in other languages).

 As we saw in the [previous chapter][chap2], we can declare a variable as mutable with the `mut` keyword: